Todd Fancey: Solo career

 Fancey released his first solo album, Fancey on March Records in 2004.
-His second solo album, Schmancey, was released November 13, 2007 on What Are Records?.
+His second solo album, Schmancey, was released November 13, 2007, through What Are Records?.
 Fancey released his third solo album Love Mirage on January 27, 2017.
-His fourth album release is "County Fair" a collection of cover songs on January 26, 2018.
+His fourth album release is County Fair a collection of cover songs on January 26, 2018.
 His third and fourth albums were self-released on Stoner Disco Records.

 Television

-In 2008, Fancey participated off-screen in an episode of The Office entitled "Dinner Party".
-He portrayed Hunter (usually portrayed by Nicholas D'Agosto), Jan's administrative assistant who may have lost his virginity to her and wrote a song about it, although the storyline never revealed any evidence of such.
+In 2008, Fancey contributed to the episode of The Office entitled "Dinner Party", providing the voice of Hunter (portrayed on-screen by Nicholas D'Agosto), Jan's administrative assistant, for a song Hunter wrote that is implied, but never confirmed to be, inspired by him losing his virginity to Jan.
 The song, called 'That One Night," was co-written by Fancey, Gene Stupnitsky and Lee Eisenberg.
 The episode was nominated for an Emmy Award.

-In April 2018 Todd was interviewed by Rolling Stone's Andy Greene Article about The Office Dinner Party episode.
+In April 2018, Fancey was interviewed by Rolling Stone's Andy Greene for an article about The Office Dinner Party episode.

-In late 2010, NBC hired Todd to write a song that was featured on NBC's Prime Time Special.
+In late 2010, NBC hired Fancey to write a song that was featured on NBC's Prime Time Special.
 Fancey was also hired to create music for Caprica, the Battlestar Galactica TV show prequel.